lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/identify-patterns.md

 * [pay to donate or support a service](/docs/core/common-service-patterns/service-patterns/pay-for-something/pay-to-donate-or-support-a-service/overview)

 ## Book something
-[Book something](/docs/core/common-service-patterns/service-patterns/book-something/overview) helps users to book something.
-For example a room, an item or someone’s time.
+[Book something](/docs/core/common-service-patterns/service-patterns/book-something/overview) helps users to book onto an existing event, a room, an item or someone’s time.
 Most of these ask the user to select a date and time.

 The scenarios are: